ambrose-kutti/ambrose-kutti/README.md

 ## 🎯 My Aspirations
 -   🚀 Contribute meaningfully to 5+ open source projects this year
 -   📚 Deepen my understanding of cloud architecture and services
--   🌟 Build a full-stack application with a modern framework (React/Vue)
 -   📝 Start writing technical blogs about my learning journey

 ---